 The PECC-Kenya medical team includes representatives from the University of Nairobi, Kenyatta National Hospital and AIC Kijabe Hospital in Kenya, and University of Washington Department of Pediatrics and Seattle Children’s Hospital.
-In addition to this dedicated group of doctors collaborating to improve outcomes for critically ill children in Kenya, the team is mentored and sponsored by a team of Internal and External Advisors.
+In addition to this dedicated group of doctors collaborating to improve outcomes for critically ill children in Kenya, a team of over 100 volunteer faculty from over 40 institutions assists in providing live virtual lectures for our PECC curriculum.

 Lecturer, Department of Pediatrics and Child Health, Consultant Pediatrician/Pediatric Critical Care, University of Nairobi, Kenya